jamesmilanhiggins/anagrams/README.md

 # Anagram Program

 #### This program lets users input two words as a string and tells the user if they are anagrams.
+April 21st, 2017

 #### By James Higgins

 ## Description
 This program will compare two words and see if they are anagrams.
-It will also see if they are antigrams.
-It will also check if they are palindromes.
+It will also see if they are antigrams, remove non letters, and it will also check if the two strings are palindromes.